apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution.md

 Using separate resolvers should only be required when sources are different, or when there is a need to tackle more advanced attribute resolution use cases such as cascading, merging, etc. <a href="../installation/Configuring-Principal-Resolution.html">See this guide</a> for more info.</p></div>

+### JDBC

+CAS does allow for attributes to be retrieved from a variety of SQL databases.
+To learn how to configure database drivers, [please see this guide](JDBC-Drivers.html).

+JDBC attribute sources can be defined based on the following mechanics:

+#### Single Row

+Designed to work against a table where there is a mapping of one row to one user.
+An example of this table format would be:

+#### Multi Row

+Designed to work against a table where there is a mapping of one row to one user.
+An example of this table format would be:

 ## Shibboleth

 <div class="alert alert-warning"><strong>Tread Lightly!</strong><p>Note that this module is <strong>EXPERIMENTAL</strong>.</p></div>